TheRealAboutCode/ElvishDreamInRoyalPurple/README/README.md

 #README

-This is another piece of art produced by the Collective called About Code.
+This repository holds another piece of art produced by the Collective called About Code.
 It is called "Evlish Dream in Royal Purple".

+-+-
+LOCATION:
+To view the image, please go to the /img directory
 -+-

 This piece of art was produced using MandalaGaba.